vytasrgl/ChatScript/wiki/ChatScript-System-Functions-Manual.md

 Given the name of a json array and a value, it addsthe value to the end of the array.

 ### `^jsonarraydelete`( [INDEX, VALUE] arrayname value )
 This deletes a single entry from a JSON array.
 It does not damage the thing deleted, just its member in the array.
 If the first argument is `INDEX`, then value is a number which is the array index (0 … n-1).
 If the first argument is `VALUE`, then value is the value to find and remove as the object of the json fact.

 ### `^jsoncreate`( type )
 Type is either array or object and a json composite with no content is created and its name returned.

 ### `^jsondelete`( factid )
-deprecated in favor of `^delete`.
+Deprecated in favor of `^delete`.

 ^jsongather`( factset jsonid )
 Takes the facts involved in the json data (as returned by `^jsonparse` or `^jsonopen` and stores them in the named factset.
 This allows you to remove their transient flags or save them in the users permanent data file.